Valuation criteria before the conservation treatment of an object

 And each object has a characteristic mixture of them all, which determines how legitimate it is to solve the loss, and how.

-Since restoration is a human intervention, and in our society everything is at the end valuated with money, the last factor includes how much the hypothetical resolution of the inpaint would cost.
+Since conservation is a human intervention, and in our society everything is at the end valuated with money, the last factor includes how much the hypothetical resolution of the inpaint would cost.
 We can measure it in spent time, in resources or in money… in the end it’s all the same.
 And, like it or not, the effort manageable in each case will be determined by the value of the object.

 The most exciting cases to solve, for me, are those ones in the middle: kind of ordinary but with a certain distinction.
 These allow me to work on them but they don’t require the rigor (and horror!) of a famous artefact.
 They demand a treatment beyond the purely structural, but aren’t too iconic to leave me as a conservator de Milo: armless.